 *These include RD forms 3560-07 and 3560-10, along with the applicable supporting schedules, as well as the borrower’s Certification of Performance Standards.

-Some property owners and management companies may expect their accounting fees to drop in 2018 as they adopt RD’s new rules.
-However, this may not be the case.
+Some property owners and management companies saw their accounting fees to drop in 2018 as they adopted RD’s new rules.
+However, this wasn’t the case for all properties.
 Because AUPs filled in part of the assurance service provided by the audit, auditors will have to make up for its absence by doing additional testing.